AlesDo/DataSetConverters/README.md

 });
 ```

+Check also the [samples solution](https://github.com/AlesDo/DataSetConverters/tree/master/Json.Net.DataSetConverters.Samples) for a working example of a Windows Forms application taking to an ASP.NET Core WebApi.

 ## Performance

 The first measurements show that the serialization speed is better than the `BinaryFormater` and `DataContractSerializer` serialization.